cleanlab/cleanlab-studio/README.md

 `cleanlab dataset upload -f [dataset filepath] --id [dataset ID]`

 A dataset ID is generated and printed to the terminal the first time the dataset is uploaded.
-It can also be accessed from https://app.cleanlab.ai/datasets and selecting 'Resume' for the relevant dataset.
+It can also be accessed by visiting https://app.cleanlab.ai/datasets and selecting 'Resume' for the relevant dataset.

 ## Commands
 **`cleanlab auth` authenticates you when uploading datasets to Cleanlab Studio**